Pop-ups with a Purpose: Why Millennials & Gen-Z Shoppers Love the Trend – Part 2

-A stand-out example was the collaboration with Cartier to bring Australians the first Cartier Cinema experience where shoppers were escorted inside the giant Cartier red box for an immersive cinema experience.
+A stand-out example was the collaboration with Cartier to bring Australians the first Cartier Cinema experience.
+The place where shoppers were escorted inside the giant Cartier red box for an immersive cinema experience.

 Last year, Chadstone had another interesting pop-up event, “Shop ’til You Drop” where Chadstone First member got to experience complimentary treats throughout the day at the “instagrammable” Private Booth.

 Recently, Chadstone was home to a pop-up booth by Cadbury Dairy Milk that ran for three weeks in July, providing a multi-sensory 3D-printed chocolate experience where customers could design their own treats by choosing from a selection of chocolates modified with letters, symbols and shapes and watching it being brought to life right in front of them.

 Cadbury Dairy Milk’s 3D-printing pop-up store invited shoppers to custom-design their own chocolates.

 Taking a localisation approach, the series of shapes and symbols included unmistakably local icons like the Australian kangaroo.

 “This pop-up provided a fun way for the brand to engage with their customers, building in-person relationships.
 Looking at the design, the layout was super simple.
 It just had the basics and was relatively small – definitely a very cost-efficient design.
 The kids loved it, so of course, the parents love it.
 This was an excellent initiative from Cadbury’s side to drive engagement.”

 I was amazed to see how many people – especially the younger crowd – were captured by these pop-ups at Chadstone.